Angel Falls is the most impressive waterfall we’ve ever seen.

 30 Best outdoor movies and adventure documentaries

-And the 2nd day was just getting better.
-The afternoon was spent chasing even more waterfalls.
-There is a lagoon in Canaima surrounded by waterfalls.
-El Sapo was the biggest one, it made us think about how much bigger it could get in the rainy season.
+In the afternoon, we chased even more waterfalls.
+There is a huge lagoon in Canaima surrounded by waterfalls.
+El Sapo was the biggest one; it made us think about how much bigger it could get in the rainy season.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world